Are you like me? You love to sew. It makes you happy. But sometimes you spend more time thinking about sewing than actually doing it.

 For me, work and home responsibilities weren’t the reason why I wasn’t sewing more.

 If demands on your time are keeping you from sewing, make sure to sign up for Snappy Scissors, the official newsletter for The Ruffled Purse.
-When you do, you get a free copy of 6 Wins to Finding More Time to Sew.
+When you do, you’ll get the FREE checklist Make Time to Sew.

 Doing Other Things